MDX

 Applying plugins

-After installing the package, you can import and apply the plugins to the MDXContent component or any other MDX configuration in your application.
+By default, the MDX component configures both the remark and rehype plugins from renoun/mdx.
+You can import and apply individual plugins to the MDX component or any other MDX configuration in your application.

-We’ll use the example from before and add the renoun/mdx plugins to the MDXContent component:
+We’ll use the example from before and add the renoun/mdx/rehype/add-code-block plugin to the MDX component:

 const content = `